Capitolio station

 Capitolio is a Caracas Metro station on Line 1.
 It was opened on 2 January 1983 as part of the inaugural section of Line 1 between Propatria and La Hoyada.
 The station is between Caño Amarillo and La Hoyada.
 It is a transfer station, connected with Line 2 via El Silencio.
+The station is located at the corner of Avenida Universidad and Avenida Baralt.

 The name of the station originates from the Capitolio Federal which is located nearby.